SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/dotnet-test-coverage.md

 SonarQube supports the reporting of test coverage information as part of the analysis of your .NET project.

-However, SonarQube does not compile the coverage report itself.
+However, SonarQube does not generate the coverage report itself.
-Instead, you must set up a third-party tool to produce the coverage report as part of your build process.
+Instead, you must set up a third-party tool to produce the report as part of your build process.
-During the analysis, the scanner (in this case, the [SonarScanner for .NET](/analysis/scan/sonarscanner-for-msbuild/)) picks up this report and sends it to SonarQube.
-The coverage is then displayed on your SonarQube project dashboard, along with the other analysis metrics.
+You then need to configure your analysis to tell the SonarScanner where the report is located so that it can pick it up and send it to SonarQube, where it will be displayed on your project dashboard along with the other analysis metrics.

 SonarQube supports the following .NET test coverage tools: